EECE281GroupAwesome/Projects/README.md

 Projects
 ========
 We have two projects here.
-Project 1, project 2.
+Project 1, Project 2.
-Projects